picojs/picounit/README.md

 Features:
 --------

-- Written in pure ANSI C, but compatible with C++
+- Written in C99 and compatible with C++
 - Only two files (header/source) for easy integration into any build system
 - Tiny memory and code footprint
 - Simple and minimalistic API